-Figure~\ref{fig:population} presents the results of our Bayesian population modeling in which we compare the population distributions of the overdensity and field across stellar mass bins (rows) and SFH timescales (columns).
-We find that the population models of quiescent galaxies in the overdensity and the field are quite similar, with a typical overlapping area $\geq 75\%$.
-The largest difference occurs in the intermediate-mass bin for $\Delta t$ (area = 50.9$\%$) in which the overdensity quiescent galaxies may have slightly shorter quenching timescales.
-The $\Delta t$ distributions for intermediate-mass overdensity galaxies and field galaxies ($\mu_{\text{pop}} = 0.34,\ \sigma_{\text{pop}} = 0.22$ and $\mu_{\text{pop}} = 0.71,\ \sigma_{\text{pop}} = 0.41$ respectively) do differ as is also the case for $t^{\text{lb}}_{50}$ (middle left panel in Figure~\ref{fig:population}).
-However, these differences are within 2$\sigma$ and may not indicate large intrinsic differences in the populations, especially when considering the uneven distribution of field galaxies (1 galaxy in the higher redshift intermediate mass field bin; central panel in Figure~\ref{fig:qscales_sfh}).
+Figure~\ref{fig:population} presents the results of our Bayesian population modeling in which we compare the population distributions of the proto-cluster and field across stellar mass bins (rows) and SFH timescales (columns).
+We report $\sigma_\text{pop}$ as upper limits because the inferred values are consistent with our lower bounds, where it becomes impossible to distinguish intrinsic dispersion from measurement noise.
+Our analysis finds that the population models of quiescent galaxies in the proto-cluster and the field are quite similar, with a typical overlapping area $\geq 75\%$.
+The largest difference occurs in the intermediate-mass bin for $\Delta t$ (area $\sim 50\%$) in which the proto-cluster quiescent galaxies may have slightly shorter star-formation timescales.
+The $\Delta t$ distributions for intermediate-mass proto-cluster galaxies and field galaxies ($\mu_{\text{pop}} = 0.35,\ \sigma_{\text{pop}} \leq 0.22$ and $\mu_{\text{pop}} = 0.70,\ \sigma_{\text{pop}} \leq 0.47$ respectively) do differ as is also the case for $t^{\text{lb}}_{50}$ (middle left panel in Figure~\ref{fig:population}).
+However, these differences are within 2$\sigma$ and may not indicate large intrinsic differences in the populations, especially when considering the uneven distribution of field galaxies (1 galaxy in the higher-redshift intermediate mass field bin; central panel in Figure~\ref{fig:qscales_sfh}).